Explee/EdmodoBundle/README.md

 * **App URL** :          https://domain.tld/login_check/ed?api_name=keyN
 * **Updates Hook URL** : https://domain.tld/ed/hook/?api_name=keyN

 The keyN is the key name associated to your API key.
 Checkout the part "Declare parameters".
+This GET parameter gives to the app the API key to use for api call.

 ## How to use API call with EdmodoApiService ?